BitJam/live-usb-maker/README.md

   --clone-persist=<p>   or pass a parameter: h,home:  clone home
                                              r,root:  clone root
-  -C --color=<xxx>      Set color scheme to off|low|low2|bw|dark|high -d --defrag-all       Defragment all files on the main partitions using e4defrag -E --encrypt          Set up to boot from an encrypted partition --encrypt=<flag>      Phasephrase option:
+  -C --color=<xxx>      Set color scheme to off|low|low2|bw|dark|high -E --encrypt          Set up to boot from an encrypted partition --encrypt=<flag>      Phasephrase option:
                            ask         Enter the passphrase via the keyboard